espressomd/espresso/doc/sphinx/io.rst

 Online-visualisation with Mayavi or OpenGL
 ------------------------------------------

-With the python interface, features two possibilities for
+With the python interface, |es| features two possibilities for
 online-visualization:

 #.
-Using the mlab module to drive *Mayavi, a “3D scientific data
+Using the mlab module to drive *Mayavi, a "3D scientific data
-   visualization and plotting in Python”*.
+   visualization and plotting in Python"*.
 Mayavi has a user-friendly GUI to specify the appearance of the output.
+   Additional requirements:
-Additional requirements: python module *mayavi*, VTK (package *python-vtk* for Debian/Ubuntu).
+   python module *mayavi*, VTK (package *python-vtk* for Debian/Ubuntu).
    Note that only VTK from version 7.0.0 and higher has Python 3 support.

 #.
 A direct rendering engine based on *pyopengl*.
-As it is developed for
+As it is developed for |es|,
-   , it supports the visualization of several specific features like external forces or constraints.
+   it supports the visualization of several specific features like external forces or constraints.
 It has no GUI to setup the appearance, but can be adjusted by a large set of parameters.
+   Additional requirements:
-   Additional requirements: python module *PyOpenGL*.
+   python module *PyOpenGL*.

 Both are not meant to produce high quality renderings, but rather to debug your setup and equilibration process.